 Symptoms of a Damaged Pineal Gland

-A calcified or blocked pineal gland is often associated with the following physical or emotional symptoms:
+A calcified or blocked pineal gland that is unable to produce the proper amounts of melatonin is often associated with the following physical or emotional symptoms:

-- Impaired circadian rhythms – sleeping too much or too little, feeling active and restless in the middle of the night, or feeling sleepy at unusual times.
+- Impaired circadian rhythms: sleeping too much or too little, feeling active and restless in the middle of the night, or feeling sleepy at unusual times.
+Detoxifying your pineal gland may also help reset your body’s circadian rhythm.

 Helping the Pineal Gland Release Melatonin Naturally